RyanKim04/Predicting-WAR/index.md

 5. [Results & Takeaways](#-results--takeaways)

 ## Explanation of WAR

+**Wins Above Replacement (WAR)** is a comprehensive baseball statistic designed to summarize a player’s total contributions to their team into a single number.
+It answers the question:

+*“How many more wins does this player contribute compared to a replacement-level player (a readily available minor-leaguer or bench player)?”*

+---

+### ⚾ Why WAR Matters
-- WAR measures a player’s overall contribution to their team.
+- WAR attempts to capture **both quality and quantity** of a player’s contributions.
-- **Objective**: Predict next year’s WAR for pitchers, based on past performance.
+- For pitchers, WAR accounts for:
+  - Innings pitched
+  - Runs allowed (adjusted for defense & park factors)
+  - Strikeouts, walks, and home runs
+- It allows fair comparisons across **seasons, teams, and even eras**.

-## 🛠️ Data Preparation / Cleaning
+## Data Preparation / Cleaning
 - **Source**: [pybaseball](https://github.com/jldbc/pybaseball) for MLB stats
 - **Steps**:
   - Handle missing values (null handling)